build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

        valid_lft forever preferred_lft forever
 ```

 Here, we can see that the IP of the machine is `10.1.2.3` on a `/24` network.
 The MAC address listed on the line above is `02:42:0a:01:02:03`.
-It appears to
-keep things simple, when docker creates a new machine, it has to assign it a MAC
-address for networking purposes.
-It takes the IP address for that machine and
-converts it into a human readable version in hexidecimal for the MAC address.
-So, the end of that MAC address, `0a:01:02:03`, converted from hexidecimal into
-decimal is `10.1.2.3`.
+It appears to keep things simple, when docker adds a new machine to a network, it has create an interface for that machine and put it on that network.
+That interface will have its own unique MAC address.
+Docker can assign whatever it wants for that MAC address, but, to help us, the humans, it will take the IP address for that machine and convert it into a human readable version in hexidecimal.
+So, the end of that MAC address, `0a:01:02:03`, converted from hexidecimal into decimal is `10.1.2.3`.
 This is great for us.
-It means when we look at MAC
-addresses in our tcpdump later in the chapter, it is much easier to see which
-machines our packets are being routed through.
+It means when we look at MAC addresses in our tcpdump later in the chapter, it is much easier to see which machines our packets are being routed through.

+**NOTE** When you see ethernet packets in the wild, there is no correlation between the MAC address and the IP address.
+This is simply a docker convenience.

 ## There and Back Again - a setup journey